 Infamous Second Son (PS4)

-Presented as a soft reboot for the series, Infamous Second Son takes place seven years after Infamous 2 and introduces a new protagonist, Delsin Rowe, a rebellious teen who discovers he’s a conduit—a person with the ability to manipulate fire, smoke, neon, concrete, and video.
+Presented as a soft reboot for the series, Infamous Second Son takes place seven years after Infamous 2 and it introduces a new protagonist, Delsin Rowe, a rebellious teen who discovers he’s a conduit.
+In other words, a person with the ability to manipulate fire, smoke, neon, concrete, and video.
 After his powers are exposed, Delsin is targeted by the Department of Unified Protection, a military organization that actively seeks out and captures conduits.